Skip to main content

 Supplier agreements in Quebec commonly address the following fundamental commercial terms: the scope of goods or services to be supplied, pricing and payment terms (including currency, payment schedule, early payment discounts, and late payment interest), delivery terms and risk of loss (incorporating the INCOTERMS defined under international trade law where applicable), quality standards and inspection rights, warranty terms, limitation of liability, intellectual property ownership (particularly for custom-manufactured goods or specially developed services), confidentiality obligations, and the term and termination provisions of the agreement.

 In the context of international supply chains, Quebec suppliers and buyers must also consider the application of the United Nations Convention on Contracts for the International Sale of Goods (CISG), which Quebec has adopted through the Sale of Goods Convention Act (RLRQ, c.
 C-67.01).
 The CISG applies automatically to contracts for the international sale of goods between parties whose places of business are in different contracting states, unless the parties expressly exclude its application.
-Many sophisticated commercial parties in Quebec choose to exclude the CISG and apply exclusively the CCQ to ensure certainty and consistency with their domestic contracting practices.
+Many sophisticated commercial parties in Quebec choose to exclude the CISG and apply exclusively the CCQ to confirm certainty and consistency with their domestic contracting practices.

 The relationship between a supplier agreement and individual purchase orders (POs) issued under it must be carefully defined.
 Typically, the supplier agreement governs all general terms and conditions, while individual POs specify the quantities, delivery dates, and specifications for each order.
 Where the terms of a PO conflict with the master supplier agreement, the agreement should specify which governs.
 Many supply chain disputes arise precisely because of inconsistencies or gaps between master agreements and individual POs, making the hierarchy of documents an essential drafting consideration.